jsomers/git-game/README.md

 ## How do I play?

 - Download the `git-game` executable
-- Put it somewhere on your PATH
+- Put it somewhere on your PATH (like /usr/local/bin)
 - Then, in any git repository, run `git game`

 ## Requirements